 Pep Guardiola arrived at the Etihad Stadium with a peerless reputation in the world game as an innovator, a master tactician and a born leader.

-Pep’s ascent from Barcelona B Head Coach to UEFA Champions League winner took place against a footballing backdrop very different to the one we find now in 2016.
+Guardiola's ascent from Barcelona B Head Coach to UEFA Champions League winner took place against a footballing backdrop very different to the one we find now in 2016.

-Following an era where the moment of transition between defence and attack had been pinpointed as the single most decisive action in a match, allowing pragmatic, counter-attacking football to prosper, Pep showed that there was another way.
+Following an era where the moment of transition between defence and attack had been pinpointed as the single most decisive action in a match, allowing pragmatic, counter-attacking football to prosper, Guardiola showed that there was another way.

-Pep won the La Liga title in three of his four seasons at the Camp Nou and lifted the UEFA Champions League twice.
+He won the La Liga title in three of his four seasons at the Camp Nou and lifted the UEFA Champions League twice.

 In addition, the Catalan giants won the Supercopa de Espana three times, as well as twice lifting the Copa del Rey, the UEFA Super Cup and the FIFA Club World Cup.